KhronosGroup/SPIRV-Tools/README.md

 The official releases for SPIRV-Tools can be found on LunarG's [SDK download page](https://vulkan.lunarg.com/sdk/home).

-You can found either the prebuilt, and QA testes binaries, or download the SDK Config, which lists the commits to use to build the release from scratch.
+You can find either the prebuilt, and QA tested binaries, or download the SDK Config, which lists the commits to use to build the release from scratch.

-GitHub releases are deprecated, and we will now publish new releases until further notice.
+GitHub releases are deprecated, and we will not publish new releases until further notice.

 ## Supported features